-A. Where a lawful structure exists at the effective date of this Ordinance that could not be built under the terms of this Ordinance due to its height, size, setback, or lot coverage or the relationship between an existing building or other building or lot lines does not conform to the

-- applicable district in which the structure is located, such structure may be continued so long as it remains otherwise lawful. - B. Structures that are nonconforming by reason of height, yards, area, parking provisions may be extended, altered, or modernized provided that no additional encroachment(s) are realized. - C. Should such a structure be moved for any reason for any distance, it shall conform to the regulations of the district to which it is relocated. - D. In the event any nonconforming building or structure is damaged by fire, wind, an act of God, or lack of maintenance, it may be rebuilt or restored provided the cost of restoration does not exceed 60 percent of the replacement value of the building or structure as determined by the Village.
-If the cost of restoration exceeds 60 percent of the replacement value of the building or structure as determined by the Village, the building or structure shall only be rebuilt in conformance with all provisions of this ordinance. - 1.
-In determining the replacement value, the Village shall not include the costs of demolition of the building or structure. - 2.
+- A. Where a lawful structure exists at the effective date of this Ordinance that could not be built under the terms of this Ordinance due to its height, size, setback, lot coverage or other dimensional standard, such structure may be continued so long as it remains otherwise lawful. - B. Structures that are nonconforming by reason of height, yards, area, parking provisions may be extended, altered, or modernized provided that no additional encroachment(s) are realized. - C. Should such a structure be moved to another lot, it shall conform to the regulations of the district to which it is relocated. - D. In the event any nonconforming building or structure is damaged by fire, wind, an act of God, or lack of maintenance, it may be rebuilt or restored provided the cost of restoration does not exceed 60 percent of the replacement value of the building or structure as determined by the Village.
+If the cost of restoration exceeds 60 percent of the replacement value of the building or structure as determined by the Village, the building or structure shall only be rebuilt in conformance with all provisions of this ordinance.

+- 1. In determining the replacement value, the Village shall not include the costs of demolition of the building or structure. - 2.
 Restoration must be started within a period of twelve (12) months after the time such damage occurred.
-Extensions may be granted by the Planning Commission for just cause. - 3.
-Repairs or maintenance considered necessary by the Building Inspector to keep nonconforming structure safe and sound are permitted. - 4.
+Extensions to begin restoration may be granted by the Planning Commission for just cause. - 3.
+Repairs or maintenance considered necessary by the Building Inspector to keep nonconforming structures safe and sound are permitted. - 4.
 The Planning Commission may permit the rebuilding or restoration of a nonconforming building or structure where the cost of restoration exceeds 60 percent of the replacement value as determined by the Village as a Special Land Use subject to the usual standards as well as the following: - a.
 Such rebuilding or restoration will not substantially extend the probable duration of such non-conforming use, had such damage not occurred; or - b.
-Circumstances are such that the land previously occupied by such non-conforming use cannot then be reasonably used for a use or structure conforming to the regulations of the district. - E. If a nonconforming building or structure is altered such that it is made conforming, it shall not be altered in any way to make it again nonconforming.
+Circumstances are such that the land previously occupied by such non-conforming use cannot be reasonably used for a use or structure conforming to the regulations of the district.

+E. If a nonconforming building or structure is altered such that it is made conforming, it shall not be altered in any way to make it again nonconforming.